 The No Child Left Behind Act and the Common Core State Standards Initiative are prominent examples of test-based accountability policies.
 The practice has ignited a debate about their effectiveness and how well this kind of test measures student achievement.

 Both sides are vocal about the pros and cons of standardized testing and the high stakes increasingly riding on the outcome.
 Low scores can prevent a student from advancing to the next grade or lead to school closings and teacher dismissals while high scores factor into tenure decisions and continued federal funding.

-Let’s explore some of the arguments educators and psychologists are making to determine whether or not we should be conducting standardized testing, and what the lasting effect they have on our students.
+Let’s explore some of the arguments educators and psychologists are making to determine whether or not we should be conducting standardized testing, and the lasting effect they have on our students.